-SPECIAL DISCOUNTS AVAILABLE FOR MAY, JUNE AND SEPTEMBER 2018!
+SPECIAL 20% DISCOUNT AVAILABLE FOR MAY, JUNE AND SEPTEMBER 2019!

 TV and Satellite available only in the living room.
 Villa Jasmine is fully air-conditioned.
 Due to the spiral staircase, the villa might not be suitable for elderly or infirm guests.
 From the ground floor up to the first floor, there is an additional outside staircase, which is convenient for easy access.
 One parking space in the garden.
 Option for parking 1 more car on the street.
 Movable BBQ available.
 A small safe and house security system available.
 Internet access available.